heushreck/newsletter-app/README.md

 # Newsletter App

 The Newsletter App is a web application that displays newsletters from various companies.
 It serves as a valuable resource for research, whether you are writing your own newsletter or looking for discounts and promotions from different businesses.
-The app is built using Python, Streamlit, and MongoDB.
+The app is built using Python, Streamlit, and SQLite.

 ## Setup